 The Urenco Code of Conduct ('the Code'), sets out our core values.
-The Code, also sets out a series of non-negotiable behaviours for our employees and suppliers to abide by and demonstrates our commitment to upholding human rights in all areas of our business.
+The Code, also sets out a series of non-negotiable behaviours for our employees to abide by and demonstrates our commitment to upholding human rights in all areas of our business.
+On an annual basis we issue a Code of Conduct Compliance Statement, whereby we ask our senior managers to attest their compliance with the Code and to inform us of any suspected or actual breaches of the Code.